-For one-hundred and eight years the Bells of St. James, Stratford’s only chime of tower bells, have pealed from the tower of St. James’ Anglican Church.
+For one-hundred and ten years the Bells of St. James, Stratford’s only chime of tower bells, have pealed from the tower of St. James’ Anglican Church.
 The bells have presided over countless weddings and funerals, joyous occasions and somber occasions, civic events and church services; punctuating through the decades life’s memorable moments with their strident peals and solemn tolling.

 The story of the Bells dates back to 1870, when the handsome Gothic outline of the new church building rose on the hill.
 Unable to complete the planned tower at that time the parishioners of the day allowed for at least the base of a square tower to be built at the south-west corner of the new church.
 The tower proponents had to bide their time, for it would be almost 40 years before the tower could be completed.

 In 1906, however, local philanthropist William Battershall died, leaving $500 towards the purchase of a chime of bells.
 This sparked the completion of the tower by September of 1909 and a chime of eleven bells, complete with a tower clock, was installed.
 On Sunday September 26th, 1909 the Bishop of Huron, David Williams, dedicated them.
 He observed in his sermon: “The tower will remain a silent beauty…forever a silent unchanging joy.
 But the bells are different: they will compel your attention; they will not allow you to pass them; they will ring with you in sorrow and in joy.”